altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Dynamize *everything* (Mono)
       - Refresh uploaded when local uploads something
       - Tagging
-         - Service fn to tag/untag
-         - Show tag count
-         - Show green/gray icon on pivs
+         - Show green/gray icon on pivs (toggle itself).
+         - Requery after done.
+      - Time header
       - Filter
-      - Time header

 - General
    - Redirect in the same way everywhere and use strings, not imported views at the top.
 Also rename view ids (on some views only) to keep things short